WiaanDuvenhage-200307/XP/README.md

 ### Implementation Process

-- For the entirety of the project, I have used <b>Kotlin 1.7.0</b> for the functionality and I used <b>XML</b> for the front-end of the application.
+For the entirety of the project, I have used <b>Kotlin 1.7.0</b> for the functionality and I used <b>XML</b> for the front-end of the application.

 #### XML

-- I implemented `ScrollView` for my <b>Settings</b> & <b>
+- I implemented `ScrollView` for my <b>Settings</b> & <b>Category</b> activities
+- `RelativeLayout` was used for my <b>Home</b> activity
+- `ConstraintLayout` was used for my <b>Splash</b> activity
+- `LinearLayout` was used for majority of the project

 #### Kotlin
-- I incorporated `tailwindcss` to create and style my calendar component the way I wanted it to look

-- `axios` was implemented so that I can make HTTP requests to the database server so that I can retrieve and push data to it
+- I created a `Constants.kt` object file which held all my question variables and my `sharedPreferences` data
+- I created a `Questions.kt` class file, where I created the model of my question, meaning what data my question is to consist of like if it has an image, how many answers this question has and I also passed a key/value pair, that will check if my question is correct
+- I created a `UpdateUI()` function that will update the question and its answers on one `Questions.kt` activity file instead of creating a different file for each categories' question.

-- I used `PHPMyAdmin` to alter data on the database and used PHP to talk to the backend MySQL database
+- I used `Intent` to send and receive data from each activity
+- I also incorporated `SharedPreferences` to save and send data to each activity, like the users score and username, which will be saved conditionally using an `if()` statement

 #### Highlights

 <!-- stipulated the highlight you experienced with the project -->

-- A highlight of this project was defintely interacting with the database and manipulating data on the database and seeing it being displaye on the application.
+- A highlight of this project was definitely learning a new language (Kotlin) and working and developing for mobile.
+- It was also a high point for me to load my app onto my mobile device and interacting with it
+- Fixing all of the bugs I struggled with was also a big plus for me

 #### Challenges

 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->

-- I struggled to get all my updates and deletes to be implemented.
-- I struggled to get all my profile pictures to be updated and rendered on the DOM from the Database.
-- debugging the CORS error's for sending data to the Database, especially my Register page's CORS error
-- I struggled a lot with debugging the PHP error's
-- Front-end was also a bit tricky because I kept following the trend of putting everything in blocks
+- I encountered a bug that will not pass the score if the last question of the category is correct, essentially giving the user a 4/5 score instead of a 5/5, unfortunately I could not get this fixed, but will be in later stages of development of XP
+- It was very challenging sending and receiving data using `SharedPreferences` but got it figured out in the end
+- I was flabbergasted at how dense Kotlin actually is, so wrapping my head around how the code is written and how data works was a struggle to say the least

 #### Above And Beyond